stackabletech/secret-operator/deploy/helm/secret-operator/README.md

 - Install [Helm](https://helm.sh/docs/intro/install/)

-## Install the Stackable Operator for Stackable Secret Operator
+## Install the Stackable Secret Operator

 ```bash
 # From the root of the operator repository